 Will you establish a process for maintaining awareness of new sources of risk (e.g., privacy risks, security vulnerabilities) that can arise from or need to be incorporated into the system's operation?

+Has the system been designed to function without the need to collect any personal data?
+Has metadata been stored alongside the datasets to help aid and improve data analysis?
 Have multiple copies of the dataset been stored securely and used to verify consistency throughout the project?
 Has an automated script been established that automatically flags for human checking any unexpected deviations, missing data, or unexpected formatting?
 Have domain experts been consulted about the findings from the exploratory data analysis to verify the relevance of the input variables?